mnovakovic/mnovakovic.github.io/docs/_posts/2022-04-22-undocumented-assumptions.markdown

 In this post, I'm talking about two projects that I inherited that ended up taking longer than expected due to undocumented assumptions and how I plan to address similar situations in the future.

-# Undocumented assumptions are bad
+# Undocumented assumptions lead to suboptimal results

 Assumptions are made often and for different reasons.
 For the sake of simplicity, I will divide them into **documented** and **undocumented** assumptions.
 In this context, assumptions being documented means that they are explicitly stated in a place that people refer to for project guidance, such as a [design doc](https://www.joelonsoftware.com/2000/10/02/painless-functional-specifications-part-1-why-bother/).